simoncorompt/m3553n93r2/README.md

 # ch4t

-Chat with you hacker friends inside the terminal.
+Chat with your hacker friends inside the terminal.